DSPN/google-deployment-guide/bestpractices.md

 If you would like to extend your data center network into your Google Cloud projects, Dedicated Interconnect offers enterprise-grade connections to GCP.
 This solution allows you to directly connect your on-premises network to your GCP VPC.

-Dedicated Interconnect
-Useful to connect to your VPC, and in hybrid environments, to extend your corporate data center’s IP space into the Google cloud, or for high-bandwidth traffic (greater than 2Gbps), for example when transferring large data sets.
+**Dedicated Interconnect** is useful to connect to your VPC, and in hybrid environments, to extend your corporate data center’s IP space into the Google cloud, or for high-bandwidth traffic (greater than 2Gbps), for example when transferring large data sets.

-Dedicated Interconnect can be configured to offer a 99.9% or a 99.99% uptime SLA.
+**Dedicated Interconnect** can be configured to offer a 99.9% or a 99.99% uptime SLA.
 Please see the Dedicated Interconnect documentation for details on how to achieve these SLAs.

-Partner Interconnect (ATT/Century/Verizon)
-You can also extend your data center network into your Google Cloud projects through the service providers you know and love, Partner Interconnect offers enterprise-grade connections similar to Dedicated Interconnect.
+**Partner Interconnect (ATT/Century/Verizon):** You can also extend your data center network into your Google Cloud projects through the service providers you know and love, Partner Interconnect offers enterprise-grade connections similar to Dedicated Interconnect.
 This solution allows you to add connectivity from your on-premises network to your GCP VPC through one of Google Cloud’s many service provider partners.

-In summary, all these options will support your multi-tier application architecture as well as DSE hybrid cloud deployment architecture with a more predictable network latency, application response time, and enhanced security.
+In summary, all these options will provide your multi-tier application architecture as well as DSE hybrid cloud deployment architecture with a more predictable network latency, application response time, and enhanced security.

 ## First Party Integration